jmico/beekeeper/examples/chat/README.md

 ---

-## RabbitMQ setup
+### ActiveMQ setup

-This example uses the internal ToyBroker to allow being run out of the box, but to use `chat.html` the WebSockets capabilities of RabbitMQ are required (`chat.pl` works fine though).
+This example uses the internal ToyBroker to allow being run out of the box, but to use `chat.html` the WebSockets capabilities of ActiveMQ or RabbitMQ are required (`chat.pl` works fine though).

+To run this example on a fresh install of ActiveMQ just set `use_toybroker` to false in config file `pool.config.json`.
+Also ensure that `host` addresses in `bus.config.json` and `config.js` match ActiveMQ one.

+Note that ActiveMQ does not support virtual hosts, so this example will not use four different brokers as it should (it works anyway because queue names do not clash).

+**WARNING:** A fresh install of ActiveMQ is completly open and does not provide any kind of security.

+### RabbitMQ setup

-To run this example using RabbitMQ set `use_toybroker` to false in config files, and configure RabbitMQ (enable STOMP and create the required users and virtual hosts) with the following commands:
+To run this example on a fresh install of RabbitMQ set `use_toybroker` to false in config file `pool.config.json`.
+Also ensure that `host` addresses in `bus.config.json` and `config.js` match RabbitMQ one.

+Then configure RabbitMQ (enable STOMP and create the required users and virtual hosts) with the following commands:

 ```
 rabbitmq-plugins enable rabbitmq_stomp